sonasalehian/AHC-Poroelastic-Model/README.md

    exploration of different options, as discussed in subsection 5.2 of the paper.

-3. anisotropy_ratio_subsec5.4: This folder is dedicated to the investigation of anisotropy ratios, a focus of subsection 5.4.
+3. `anisotropy_ratio_subsec5.4`: This folder is dedicated to the investigation of anisotropy ratios, the focus of subsection 5.4.

-4. figures: Within this folder, you can access all the figures referred to in the paper.
+4. `figures/`: Within this folder, you can access scripts to generate all of the figures referred to in the paper.

 Files prefixed with "01_" should be executed first, as they generate outputs essential for the subsequent execution of files prefixed with "02_"